benneic/appengine-gcs-image-manipulator/README.md

-# Image Upload API
+# Image Manipulator
-#### with Dynamic Image Resizing
+#### Dynamic Image Resizing powered by Google App Engine, Google Storage and Flask

-This API is used to create dynamic image hosting URLs used for on the fly image resizing and CDN hosting.
-It also supports general file uploading.

-**Powered by**:
+This API is a proof of concept to showcase how it is essentially possible to get free image transformations powered by the same services that powers Google Photos.

+**Uses**:
 - Google Cloud Storage
 - Google App Engine with Images API
 - Flask